sakshijain/progressive-profiling-python2/README.md

 Run `pip install -r requirements.txt` to install the dependencies and run `python server.py`.
 The app will be served at [http://localhost:3000/](http://localhost:3000/).

-# Running the App with Docker

-To run the sample, make sure you have `docker` installed.

-To run the sample with [Docker](https://www.docker.com/), make sure you have `docker` installed.

-Rename the .env.example file to .env, change the environment variables, and register the URLs as explained [previously](#running-the-app).

-Run `sh exec.sh` to build and run the docker image in Linux or run `.\exec.ps1` to build and run the docker image on Windows.

 ## What is Auth0?